the-valluvarsploit/the-valluvarsploit.github.io/_tabs/about.md

 <img src="/assets/avatar/avatar.jpg">

 This is ValluvarSploit.
-I am an aspirant Ethical Hacker, Bug Bounty Hunter, Penetration Tester, OSINTer and CTF player.
+I am an aspirant Ethical HACKer, Security RESEARCHer, Bug Bounty HUNTer, Penetration TESTer, OSINTer, and CTF PLAYer.
 I used to solve challenges on Hackthebox, Tryhackme, Pentesterlab and Portswigger Academy.

-On this blog, i will publish write-ups on CTF and other challenges, Bug bounty report, Hacking concepts and Hacking Tool cheatsheets.
+On this blog, I will publish write-ups on CTF and other challenges, Bug bounty reports, Hacking concepts, and Hacking Tool cheatsheets.

 I hope you will enjoy my post.